-50 Takes on Trump: North Carolina by Christopher Cronin
+Early Takes on Trump: North Carolina By Christopher Cronin

 North Carolina is a fairly purple state.
 Partisanship is close to fifty/fifty Republican/Democrat for the citizenry overall.
 The history of North Carolina’s political culture speaks to this split with plenty of southern conservatism mixed with genuine progressivism around certain policy areas like education.

 This purple nature; however, has not been reflected in recent elections.
 The context for a Trump presidency in North Carolina includes a recent swing to consistent Republican victories up and down the ballot.

 Trump received roughly 50 percent of the popular vote in North Carolina to Clinton’s 46 percent.
 This was not too surprising for a state that has voted Republican for presidents since 1980 with the exception of 2008.
 In 2016 Republicans basically won all of North Carolina except for the Governor’s office.

 The race revealed some of the cultural politics at the heart of voter passion before and after the election.
 A divisive House Bill (HB2) restricting transgender bathroom use was a focal point.
 Republican Governor Pat McCrory became the poster-boy for the bill and lost to the Democratic challenger Roy Cooper, even though Trump and Republicans at large did well.